 Exploratory Factor Analysis

 Exploratory factor analysis is a statistical technique that is used to reduce data to a smaller set of summary variables and to explore the underlying theoretical structure of the phenomena.
-It is used to identify the structure of the relationship between the variable and the respondent.
-Exploratory factor analysis can be performed by using the following two methods:
+It identifies the structure of the relationship between the variable and the respondent.
+You can perform exploratory factor analysis using two methods:

 • Q-type factor analysis: When factors are calculated from the individual respondent, then it said to be Q-type factor analysis.